Mindful activity:

 Box Breathing

-Sometimes called ‘Square Breathing’, ‘Box Breathing’ is a simple way to help you feel calm and focused.
-It helps us to focus and calm our nervous system and is used by lots of people – from young children in school to soldiers in combat.
+Sometimes called ‘Square Breathing’, ‘Box Breathing’ is a simple exercise that can help you feel calm and focused.
+It can help us to focus and calm our nervous system and is used by lots of people – from young children in school to soldiers in the army.

 You can practice it by sitting down comfortably somewhere you feel safe.
-Some people choose to draw the square in the air with their fingers and others imagine they are doing it – it’s up to you.
+Some people choose to draw the square in the air with their fingers and others imagine the square – it’s up to you.

-Maybe try both so once you get the hang of it, you can do it anywhere – while walking, quietly when you’re with other people, when you’re alone, or when you’re at school, college or work.
-It’s quick to learn and it really works!
+Once you get the hang of it, you can do it anywhere – while walking, quietly when you’re with other people, when you’re alone, or when you’re at school, college or work.

 What you’ll do